Nissan to recall 150,000 vehicles after new improper inspection practices come to light | The Japan Times

 Already bogged down in a series of cases of improper vehicle tests, Nissan Motor Co. said Friday that it has found new misconduct and will recall about 150,000 automobiles.

-The new revelations came after the automaker said in September that it was confident it could prevent a recurrence of improper in vehicle inspections.
+The fresh revelations came after the automaker said in September that it was confident it could prevent a recurrence of improper vehicle inspections.

 According to Nissan, its Oppama plant in Yokosuka, Kanagawa Prefecture, was not following rules in place for checking brake systems and steering wheels.